umairsiddique3171/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-This repository contain the projects that I have done while understanding Machine Learning concepts.
+This repository contains the projects that I have done while understanding Machine Learning concepts.
 <br>
 Author : Umair Siddique